Gal Oya National Park is the perfect place to see elephants responsibly in Sri Lanka.

 I was just as horrified when, towards the end of my trip, I saw a group of tourists in Galle Fort handing down a few notes to a snake charmer.
 I suppose that snakes aren’t considered as animals having feelings, or suffering.
 I thought of saying something to those tourists, but I know that I would have come across as intrusive, and eventually the conversation would have heated up and we would have had an argument.
 I left it, thinking that I may as well get my message across via this blog.

 On one occasion, though, I completely lost it.
-I was riding a jeep in Sigiriya, another of the holy sites of Sri Lanka, and an area notorious for the presence of free elephants.
+I was riding a jeep in Sigiriya, and an area notorious for the presence of free elephants.
 I was going to the Rock Fortress.
 But as the jeep pulled across a junction, I saw a clearly western couple riding a chained elephant, the owner walking along with them, poking the poor giant.

 I stuck my head out of the car, and I yelled at the two, saying that they should be ashamed of themselves.
 I am quite sure they heard me – they turned around to see where the crazy screams were coming from.
 I am not so sure they got the message.
 I hope they did, and I hope they felt ashamed.